 The tool must be compatible with your working environment and the project you are going to use it for.

 Make sure the tool you are selecting is being upgraded properly.
-If the tool is being supported, then you can easily get support and suggestions in case of any issue.
+If the tool is being supported, you can easily get support and suggestions in case of any issues.